NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-code-packages/spatialData/spatialData.md

 In planning your analyses, consider what level of spatial resolution is required.
 There is no reason to carefully map each measurement if precise spatial locations aren't required to address your hypothesis!
-For example, if you want to use the Woody vegetation structure data product to calculate a site-scale estimate of biomass and production, the spatial coordinates of each tree are probably not needed.
+For example, if you want to use the Vegetation structure data product to calculate a site-scale estimate of biomass and production, the spatial coordinates of each tree are probably not needed.
 If you want to explore relationships between vegetation and beetle communities,